stevenkfirth/csvw_functions_extra/README.md

 - `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`: A suffix to use when saving the associated metadata file.

-- `https://purl.org/berg/csvw_functions_extra/vocab/sql_table_name`: The name to be used for the database table when importing the CSV file into SQLite.
+- `https://purl.org/berg/csvw_functions_extra/vocab/sql_table_name`: The name to be used for the database table when importing the CSV file into a SQLite database.